-The author of hit “Paranoia” denies literary values of “President L”, a work written by an anonymous author and posted on the Internet.
+The author of hit “Paranoia” denies literary values of “President L”, a work written by an anonymous author and posted

 The novel concerns pseudo-events which take place in Belarus in 2041.
 The work is based on “King Lear” by Shakespeare: like the main character of the masterpiece, the president of Belarus whose name is not mentioned at the very beginning is an almighty ruler of the country but he is doomed to die alone.
 Shortly before he decided to divide the country between his three sons…